Pnoin/Pnoin/README.md

 - 🏆 Conrad Challenge 2023~2024 [Conrad Innovator Award]
 - 🏆 Perse Coding Team Challenge 2022~2023 [Distinction Award, Both in Round 1 & Round 2]
 - 🏆 Canadian Computing Competition 2024 Senior Division [Distinction Award]

+### ⛏️ Activities
+#### Activities in NLCS Jeju
+- Chair of Computer Science Society 2023~2024 in NLCS Jeju
+- Captain of Hello World (CCA) 2023~2024 in NLCS Jeju
+- Co-Founder of LEMS Society 2022~2024 in NLCS Jeju
+- Co-Founder of Eupalinos Project 2022~2024 in NLCS Jeju
+- Worked as a mentor for Juniors in Programming and Competitions ACSL American Computer Science League (CCA) 2024 in NLCS Jeju
+- Member of Math Society 2022~2024 in NLCS Jeju
+- Academic Captain of Jeoji House 2022~2023 in NLCS Jeju

+#### Extracurricular Activities
+- Founder & Developer of LiServe (Library Booking App)
+- Founder of Nocodemy
+- Organiser & Host of GEC Cup 2024 (https://www.acmicpc.net/contest/view/1261)
+- Project XR (Student internship hosted by Carnegie Mellon University; Took courses of machine learning and AI; Worked as a group to develop a low self-esteem management app, creating AI for emotion recognition through voice and facial analysis; had a final presentation in front of professors and received a certificate)